DFE-Digital/architecture/common-components/index.md

 -	Better Financial Reporting Programme
 -	We’ve also recently integrated ServiceNow and Zendesk with the Enterprise CRM to improve data sharing for the Apprenticeships Service Consolidated Support Team (40 users).

-Over the next 18 months, these services are evolving in two key areas:
+Over the next 18 months, these services are evolving in following key areas:
 - Driving adoption
 - Onboarding more APIs onto the platform
 - Promoting reuse of integration middleware

 __Further guidance__